prefix-dev/pixi/docs/cli.md

 ##### Options

-- `--no-install`: do not update the environment, only add changed packages to the lock-file.
+- `urls`: show the urls of the channels instead of the names.

 ```sh
 $ pixi project channel list